Who is eligible for MOST?

 The amount of a MOST scholarship is determined by family size and income relative to tuition, less any financial aid provided by the school.
-However, for the 2018-19 school year, there will be a maximum award of $2,100 for students in PK3 through grade 8 and $2,300 for students in high school.
+However, for the 2019-2020 school year, there will be a maximum award of $2,100 for students in PK3 through grade 8.
 Families are responsible for finding additional financial aid and paying the balance of the tuition themselves.

 The most common reason that families drop out of the MOST program is that they cannot afford to continue their part of tuition payments.
 Because stability is important in a child’s education, please seriously evaluate your financial situation and determine whether it is feasible to make private schooling a long-term commitment for your family.